Somewhere (film): Reception

 Somewhere received positive reviews.
-The film holds a 70% approval rating on Rotten Tomatoes, based on 196 reviews with an average score of 6.6/10.
+The film holds a 71% approval rating on Rotten Tomatoes, based on 196 reviews with an average score of 6.6/10.
 The critical consensus states: "It covers familiar territory for Sofia Coppola, but Somewhere remains a hypnotic, seductively pensive meditation on the nature of celebrity, anchored by charming performances from Stephen Dorff and Elle Fanning".
 The film also has a score of 67 out of 100 on Metacritic based on 40 reviews.
-In 2019, Somewhere was included in Richard Brody's list of the 27 best films of the decade.

 Sight & Sound magazine, published by the British Film Institute, described Somewhere as "going round in circles" and noted that many viewers would "write off Coppola's film as the whining of the privileged", but also acknowledged "a delicate portrait of a still-maturing pre-teen daughter".
-During the 2010 National Board of Review Awards, Sofia Coppola was given the Special Filmmaking Achievement Award for writing, directing and producing Somewhere.
+During the 2010 National Board of Review Awards, Coppola was given the Special Filmmaking Achievement Award for writing, directing and producing Somewhere.

 Roger Ebert, writing in the Chicago Sun-Times, awarded the film four out of four stars and praised the detail in the portrait of Johnny Marco, saying "Coppola is a fascinating director.
 She sees, and we see exactly what she sees.
 There is little attempt here to observe a plot.
 All the attention is on the handful of characters, on Johnny."
 A.O.
 Scott in The New York Times called the film "exquisite, melancholy and formally audacious" and said "This is not a matter of imitation, but rather of mastery, of finding — by borrowing if necessary — a visual vocabulary suited to the story and its environment.
 If you pay close attention, "Somewhere" will show you everything."
 Peter Bradshaw disagreed in The Guardian, awarding the film two stars from five.
 He praised the cinematic technique but said that the film resembled Lost in Translation too closely, lacked emotional depth and that even on second viewing "the question of why we should really care or be interested remains tantalisingly unanswered"; the final shot failed to solve any emotional problems and "really is one of the daftest things I have seen for a long time."

 Allociné, a French cinema website, calculated a score of 2.9 stars out of 5 from twenty-six press reviews.
 French newspaper Le Monde gave the film a positive review, saying Somewhere was Coppola's most minimalist and daring film.
 Coppola's films, it said, deal with "the delicate irony of the delinquency of a universe of the happy few", which is both to her credit and a ghost which haunts her, a loyalty ensnaring her.
 France 24 said the "virtuosity of Coppola is also in her keeping empathy for the characters without pouring out mushy sentiment."
 Richard Roeper listed Somewhere as one of the top ten films of 2010.